 - 3 garlic cloves- rough chopped

 - 4 cups (packed) swiss chard or rainbow chard- chopped ( or sub baby spinach)

 - salt and pepper to taste

 - 1/4 cup goat cheese crumbles

-- fresh basil, thyme, or Italian parsley- all optional, tastes fine without.
+- 2–3 tablespoons fresh basil, or Italian parsley.

 Preheat oven to 425 F. Scrub and trim beets and cut into ½ inch slices or wedges.
 Place on a foil lined baking sheet.
 Drizzle with olive oil and roast until tender, about 25- 30 minutes.

 If cooking lentils, place ¾ cup dried lentils in a small pot and cover with 3 inches of water and a pinch salt.
 Bring to a boil, cover and turn heat down to a simmer, cook about 25-30 minutes or until tender but still hold their shape.
 Drain.

 In a large skillet, heat 2 tablespoons oil over medium high heat.
 Add diced onion and saute 3-4 minutes.
 Turn heat down to medium, add garlic and cook 2 more minutes, until golden and fragrant.

 Lower heat to medium low.
 Add chard and gently wilt, just slightly, about 2-3 more minutes.
 Season with salt and pepper.

 Add 2 cups cooked lentils to the skillet, gently folding them in and warming.
-Season well with salt and pepper.
+Season again with salt and pepper.

-Add beets and splash with 2 tablespoons balsamic vinegar.
-Let vinegar cook down for just a couple minutes.
-Taste, and adjust salt.
-If it tastes bland at this point, it probably needs salt.
+Add beets and splash with 1-2 tablespoons balsamic vinegar.
+Let vinegar cook down for just a couple minutes so it’s not so acidic.
+Taste, add more vinegar if you like, cooking it down.
 Sprinkle with goat cheese and herbs.
 Taste again, if it tastes bland it most likely needs salt.
 Serve immediately.